 Arriving at Meredith College with a passion for health, wellness, and human performance, Sarah Arbes, ’19, knew she wanted to pursue a career in that field.
 Uncertain of the exact area, Sarah leaned on the support of her professors and took on different jobs and internships to help find her path.

 “My professors have pushed me in every way possible.
 My adviser knows I have been all over the place with a post-graduation plan, but she was always supportive,” said Sarah.
 “What I love the most about Meredith is that the professors go beyond their title.
 They are mentors who I can go to for anything and everything.”

 As an exercise and sports science (ESS) major and a member of the Meredith lacrosse team, Sarah found opportunities to gain experience that combined both of her passions.
 She spent time as a personal trainer in the Lowery Fitness Center and served as an intern with The Strength Feed.

 “During my internship, I not only became physically strong, but I mentally became empowered as a female in a traditionally ‘male’ field,” said Sarah.
 “My coach and adviser put my strengths to the test, literally.
 My knowledge was tested in many forms, along with my own faith in myself.
 He challenged me to come out of my comfort zone and embrace my leadership skills, education, and confidence.”

-Sarah also spent a summer as head speed, agility, and conditioning coach for The Alpha Female Athlete, an all-female middle and high school travel lacrosse program.
-She has also gained experience as an assistant strength and conditioning coach at Sport HQ in Apex, N.C., served as head lacrosse coach for Red Devils United, and was a group exercise trainer for the company gym at Baker Roofing in Raleigh.
+Sarah has gained experience as head speed, agility, and conditioning coach for The Alpha Female Athlete, an all-female middle and high school travel lacrosse program.
+She will continue working with this organization after she graduates.
+Sarah has also worked as an assistant strength and conditioning coach at Sport HQ in Apex, N.C., served as head lacrosse coach for Red Devils United, and was a group exercise trainer for the company gym at Baker Roofing in Raleigh.